Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day6/README.md

 Play Screen:

-* Asteroids Functioning
-* Main Game Sound
-* Player Bullet Firing Sound
-* Enemy Laser Firing Sound
-* Collision with Asteroids Sound
+* I encountered Bugs in my Program, hence, was Fixing Them

+Home Screen:

+* Created a Basic Text Input for the Name of the User

 # What am I working on?

-I am going to be working on text inputs from players for their names next.
+I am going to be adding asteroids in the game while working on the sound effects of the game.